Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Introduction

 where

-is a signature changing tensor on $M$ which is Riemannian on the region of mild wind, Lorentzian on the region of strong wind, while in the region of critical wind (i.e., at the points $p\in M$ where $g_R(W_p,W_p)=1$), it is degenerate on the $g_R$-orthogonal space to $W_p$.
-On the region of critical or strong wind, this functional is defined (and positive) only for curves whose velocities belong to a conic sub-bundle of $TM$ (see Proposition~\ref{Riemannclass} and Remark~\ref{randerskropinagen}).
+is a signature changing tensor on $M$ which is Riemannian on the region of mild wind, Lorentzian on the region of strong wind, while in the region of critical wind (i.e., at the points $p\in M$ where $g_R(W_p,W_p)=1$), it is degenerate.
+On the region of critical or strong wind, this functional is defined (and positive) only for curves whose velocities belong to a conic sub-bundle of $TM$ (see Proposition~\ref{Riemannclass} and Proposition~\ref{randerskropinagen}).
 This constraint on the admissible velocities plus the signature changing characteristic of $h$ make it difficult the use of direct methods.
-Actually, we are able to prove the existence of a minimum by using results about the existence of {\em limit curves} (see Definition~\ref{limitcurvedef}, Lemma~\ref{limitcurve}) in the \sstk splitting that can be associated to a data set $(M,g_R,W)$ for Zermelo navigation (Theorem~\ref{tfermatSSTK}).
-On the other hand, focusing only on the minimizing problem (or the optimal time control problem) is, in our opinion, somehow reductive of the rich geometrical features that Zermelo navigation presents: as just a single example, we mention that abnormal extremals (compare, e.g., with \cite[\S 282]{Carath67}, see also Remark~\ref{rsummaryZ}-(b)) can be interpreted either as lightlike pregeodesics of $h$ (up to a finite number of instants where the velocity vanishes) or as exceptional geodesics of the wind Riemannian structure (Definition~\ref{windgeodesic}).
+Actually, we are able to prove the existence of a minimum by using Lorentzian results about the existence of {\em limit curves} (see Definition~\ref{limitcurvedef}, Lemma~\ref{limitcurve}) in the \sstk splitting that can be associated with a data set $(M,g_R,W)$ for Zermelo navigation (Theorem~\ref{tfermatSSTK}).
+What is more, focusing only on the minimizing problem (or the optimal time control problem) is, in our opinion, somehow reductive of the rich geometrical features of Zermelo navigation.
+For example, Caratheodory abnormal geodesics \cite[\S 282]{Carath67} (see Section~\ref{ss6.3}) are interpreted here as both, lightlike pregeodesics of $h$ (up to a finite number of instants where the velocity vanishes) or exceptional geodesics of the wind Riemannian structure (Definition~\ref{windgeodesic}).